catwithboots/monoconsul/README.md

 **FROM cihatgenc/monoconsul** - It is using the base image cihatgenc/monoconsul.

 **ADD ./hortlak.conf /etc/supervisor/conf.d/hortlak.conf** - Here we add the supervisor config file for our application called hortlak.conf into the image during build.
 As mentioned before, since we are running (at least) 2 processes within our container (1 = Consul Agent Client, 2 = Our application called Hortlak), we will manage these with [supervisord](http://supervisord.org/introduction.html).
 The consul agent client part is already covered in the cihatgenc/monoconsul image.
-So the only thing need to do is add your application to [supervisord](http://supervisord.org/introduction.html) and it will also be automatically managed.
+The only thing need to do is adding your application to [supervisord](http://supervisord.org/introduction.html) and it will also be automatically managed.

-Here is how my hortlak.conf file contains:
+Here is what my hortlak.conf file contains:

 **hortlak.conf**